-- Social Studies prepares the nation's young people for success in college and career, as well as informed, engaged participation in civic life. - 2.
-Inquiry is at the heart of Social Studies instruction. - Social Studies involves interdisciplinary instruction and benefits from interaction with and integration of the arts and humanities. - 4.
+- 1. Social Studies prepares the nation's young people for success in college and career, as well as informed, engaged participation in civic life. - 2.
+Inquiry is at the heart of Social Studies instruction. - 3.
+Social Studies involves interdisciplinary - instruction and benefits from interaction with and integration of the arts and humanities.4.
+Social Studies is composed of deep and enduring - 4.
 Social Studies is composed of deep and enduring understandings, concepts, and skills from the disciplines.
 Social Studies instructors should emphasize skills and practices that prepare students for informed and engaged participation in civic life. - Social Studies education has direct and explicit connections to the Common Core State Standards for English/Language Arts and Literacy in history/social studies.